flh3/theme-academic-cv-new/content/publication/journal-article/2020/eddy-does-2020/index.md

 ---
-title: The association between student socioeconomic status and student–teacher relationships on math achievement.
+title: Does teacher emotional exhaustion and efficacy predict student discipline sanctions?

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Amanda A. Olsen
-- Francis L. Huang
+- Colleen L. Eddy
+- admin
+- Daniel R. Cohen
+- Kirsten M. Baker
+- Krista D. Edwards
+- Keith C. Herman
+- Wendy M. Reinke

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2021-11-01'
+date: '2020-06-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2025-03-04T14:45:55.390498Z'
+publishDate: '2025-03-13T03:13:16.009304Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).